ashramen/food-devil/README.md

 # 🍽️ Food Devil 💙
 This is our repo for the CS316 semester project.
-Our project is a tool for students to explore Duke Dining's offerings and maintain a healthy diet.
+Food Devil is a tool for students to explore Duke Dining's offerings and maintain a healthy diet.

 Features include:
 * Nutritional database of dining locations